History of AVCon

 Early in 2013, AVCon teamed up with Espionage and Retrospekt for an event called ARCADE ALLSTARS!

 In theme, AVCon hosted an event earlier in the year called the ‘AVCon Prom,’ which was the first incarnation of what would go on to be the ‘AVCon Ball.’
+You can check out the photos here.

-The principal sponsor of AVCon 2013 was again Internode with Adelaide Convention Centre, South Australia Chinese Weekly and Shin Tokyo also returning.
+The principal sponsor of AVCon 2013 was again Internode, with Adelaide Convention Centre, South Australia Chinese Weekly and Shin Tokyo also returning.
 Digital channel GO! (digital channel on the Nine Network) also took up sponsorship duties in 2013.
 PC accessories company Razer donated goods for prizes.
 Nintendo Australia set up on the floor and gave away an epic Monster Hunter limited edition 3DS.

 In the video game space, Streetgeek brought PC hardware for LAN and ARENA Internet Cafe brought eSports to AVCon for the first time.

-In anime, AVCon 2013 hosted the premiere screening of Evangelion: 3.0 You Can (Not) Redo.
+In anime, AVCon 2013 hosted the premiere screening of Evangelion:

 Art by Tarale.